buccaneerai/rxjs-stats/CONTRIBUTING.md

 ```

 ## Recommended Workflow
-We generally use the "pull request" workflow for all changes to the package:
+We generally use the "pull request" workflow for all changes to the package.
+It typically works like this:
 - Cut a feature branch from dev: `git checkout -b new-feature`
 - Make changes on the branch
 - Run tests: `yarn test`
 - Lint the code (using Airbnb Style): `yarn lint`
-- Push it to GitHub
+- Commit changes to the branch and push it to GitHub
-- Make a pull request to `dev`
+- Make a pull request to the `dev` branch
-- A project maintainer will review the pull request
+- A project maintainer will review the pull request and do a code review

+:bulb: If you aren't a listed contributor to the project, then you can also fork the repository and make a pull request.

 ## Creating new operators
-If you want to create new operators, [we have a guide for that here](https://buccaneerai/rxjs-stats/blob/master/docs/Guides/CreatingOperators.md).
+If you want to create new operators, [we have a guide for that here](https://github.com/buccaneerai/rxjs-stats/blob/master/docs/Guides/CreatingOperators.md).

 ## Communication
 If enough contributors want to be involved, then we'll setup a chatroom.
 In the meantime, you can [email the project authors](mailto:opensource@buccaneer.ai).